Charged bosons made of fermions in a solid state system without Cooper pairing

-{\bf Acknowledgements}.
 This work was supported by the US Army Research Office under MURI award W911NF-17-1-0312 (Z.S., J.B, Q.W., H.A., N.H., J.C., and D.W.S.) and by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under award number DE-SC0007117 (I.V.B).
+Z.S. also acknowledge support from Joint Physics Research Institute Challenge Grant of the NYU-ECNU Institute of Physics at NYU Shanghai.
 K.W. and T.T. acknowledge support from the EMEXT Element Strategy Initiative to Form Core Research Center, Grant Number JPMXP0112101001 and the CREST(JPMJCR15F3), JST.
 B.M.H. and Q.C. were supported by the Department of Energy under the Early Career Award program (\#DE-SC0018115).